agalecki-work/RAND2LONG-ver1/randhrs1992_2020v1/README.md

 * Prepare SAS dataset referred to as **MAP_INFO** that contains information about mapping of the **DATAIN** dataset from wide to long format.
 * For user covenience this dataset named `randhrs1992_2020v1_map.sas7bdat` has been already prepared.

-## Prepare FCMP functions
+## Prepare SAS FCMP functions

 * Prepare SAS FCMP functions needed for data conversion.
-* For user covenience the FCMP code  has been already prepared and was stored in  `./usource/FCMP_src.sas` file.
+* For user convenience the FCMP code  has been already prepared and was stored in  the `./usource/FCMP_src.sas` file.